 Because the insulin-dependent diabetes market is large and growing, we anticipate companies will continue to dedicate significant resources to developing competitive products and technologies.
 The introduction by competitors of products may create market confusion that may make it difficult to differentiate the potential benefits of the iLet system over other products in development or approved products.
 Our competitors may introduce products that offer features not available in our iLet system.
-For example, Insulet is developing a hybrid, tubeless, closed-loop insulin pump that may be perceived by patients as a better alternative to the iLet system.
+For example, Insulet has received FDA clearance for a hybrid, tubeless, closed-loop insulin pump that may be perceived by patients as a better alternative to the iLet system.